Sayantan0008/ChitChat/README.md

 - **Room creation** with custom room IDs
 - **Password protection** for private rooms
 - **User presence tracking** showing how many users are online
+- **Enhanced emoji picker** with extensive emoji collection and scrollable interface
 - **Responsive design** that works on desktop and mobile devices
 - **System messages** for when users join or leave rooms
 - **Beautiful UI** with smooth animations and gradients